Glove Story: A Tale of COVID-19

 As lockdown restrictions eased, I was able to get back into the sculpture studio to do more intricate casting of 3D glove forms using my usual technique of combining embellished and embroidered textiles with cement cast within waste plastic.
 The textiles were inspired by microbiological photographs of the coronavirus.
 The solid mass of the sculptures signifies that although the gloves are disposable and the current crisis will pass, the ramifications of the Covid-19 pandemic will be long lasting.
 The fact that these form hands highlights the human toll.

 Unfortunately, the new regulations requiring masks in shops, has led to a rise in the number of discarded disposable masks I am seeing.
 Even before this, there were reports of the amount being found in our waterways and oceans with headlines like “More Masks than Jellyfish!”.
 I dread the ramifications on our environment.
-I will be expanding this project to include masks.
+I have expanded this project to include masks.

 The Litter You Leave: Future Fossils, virtual exhibition, Chorlton Arts Festival Hub